 - The Hanna Recreation Center was built by the Carbon County Impact Joint Powers Board.

-- The Arch Seminoe No. 1 open pit mine was abandoned in 1984.
+- The Arch Seminoe No. 1 Open Pit Mine was abandoned.
 It started coal production in 1972 and produced coal for thirteen consecutive years.
-The Seminoe No. 1 mine produced 24,210,781 tons of coal with a peak work force of 235 employees in 1979.
-No miners were killed at the Seminoe No. 1 mine.

 1985 January 23: